Matts-vdp/pixel-logic/README.md

 <img src="https://github.com/Matts-vdp/pixel-logic/blob/master/preview/count3s.gif" width="500">

 ### Extra: Use Programmable components
 Not a fan of logic gates?
-You can also build the counter with a programmable component containing your own c# script.
+You can also build the counter with a programmable component containing your own C# script.
 Let's take a look at how this works.

 1. Create a new file in the *customCode* folder called *count.ppl*.